ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### PSO Controlled Domain Names {#pso-controlled-domain-names}

-PSO-Controlled Domain Names are names in the DNS that are managed by a PSO and are not available for use as Organizational Domains.
-PSO- Controlled Domain Names may have one (e.g., ".com") or more (e.g., ".co.uk") name components, depending on PSD policy.
+PSO-Controlled Domain Names are names in the DNS that are managed by a PSO.
+PSO-controlled Domain Names may have one label (e.g., ".com") or more (e.g., ".co.uk"), depending on the PSD's policy.

 ### Report Consumer {#report-consumer}